 Diagnosing Silent Endometriosis

-If you would like to see a video of what Endometriosis implants look inside of a woman diagnosed with Silent Endometriosis, click here.
-Warning : you’ll be looking at a person’s insides!
+If you would like to, you can watch a video of what Endometriosis implants look inside of a patient diagnosed with Silent Endometriosis.
+Warning: you’ll be looking at a person’s insides!
 But, it looks just like normal Endometriosis implants.
 That’s because, in fact, it IS.
 The symptoms are different; that’s all.
-Just look at Tanya.
-She had some symptoms, and she wasn’t diagnosed for quite some time.
+Just look at Tanya: she had some symptoms, and she wasn’t diagnosed for quite some time.
 Her implants, although not causing her extreme pain, did disrupt her body enough to create noticeable issues for her.
-And, remember, some women have no symptoms.
+And, remember, some people have no symptoms.
 I’m sure many go their entire lives never suspecting…

 A study published in 1991 evaluated 86 women, all of whom said they did not have any symptoms of Endometriosis.
 All 86 underwent laparoscopic surgeries, and low and behold almost half of them did, in fact, have Endometriosis!
 A whopping 45.3% of the women had “definitive evidence” of Endometriosis.

 A 2010 study suggests that 20-25% of women with Endometriosis are asymptomatic (meaning they don’t have any symptoms).
 Assuming these estimates are accurate, and that 176 million women worldwide have Endometriosis…25% would mean that 44 million women have mild to no Endo symptoms!
 Think you’re alone in your Silent Endometriosis?
 Think again!
 Millions of others are right there with you.

 But this begs the question: how many people have it and don’t know it?
 To quote the Mr. Owl of the old Tootsie Pop commercials, “The world may never know.”
 We can only continue to educate each other, the masses, and the medical community of the potential signs of Silent Endometriosis.